vinayrayapati/OpenFaSoc/Verilog_Generation.md

 # Expected inputs for a new design:

 ```
--> Verilog Templates --> Consists of the auxcell connections and instantiations according the schematic.
+-> Verilog Templates --> Consists of the auxcell connections and instantiations according to the design schematic.
 -> Extracted parameters from the model file
 -> gds,lef files of aux cells
 -> Final modification of the python scripts according to the above three inputs.